andremann/SKG-IF/docs/source/datasources.rst

 A :ref:`Data source <Data source>` is a service where published material (metadata and files) are stored, preserved, and made discoverable and accessible.
 A data source is described by the `EOSC Profile for data sources <https://wiki.eoscfuture.eu/display/PUBLIC/D.+v4.00+EOSC+Data+Source+Profile>`_.

-:Example: `Episciences <https://episciences.org>`_  is an overlay platform supporting the management of open-access journals on top of the Open Access repository HAL.fr.
-In this context, episciences.org is a publishing venue (journal, open access, open peer review), while HAL is a data source.
-Articles published via episciences.org will be therefore linked to the respective journal (publishing venue) and the data source HAL.
+:Example: `Episciences <https://episciences.org>`_  is an overlay platform supporting the management of open-access journals on top of the Open Access repository `HAL <https://hal.science>`_.
+In this context, episciences.org is a publishing :ref:`Venue <Venue>` (journal, open access, open peer review), while HAL is a :ref:`Data source <Data source>`.
+Articles published via episciences.org will be therefore linked to the respective journal (publishing :ref:`Venue <Venue>`) and the data source HAL.
-However, HAL is also a publishing venue for researchers that are directly uploading their products; a publishing venue with peer-review and some support for metadata curation.
-In this case, research products will be linked to HAL as a publishing venue and as a data source.
+    However, HAL is also a publishing :ref:`Venue <Venue>` for researchers that are directly uploading their :ref:`Research product <Research product>`; a publishing :ref:`Venue <Venue>` with peer-review and some support for metadata curation.
+In this case, :ref:`Research product <Research products>` will be linked to HAL as a publishing :ref:`Venue <Venue>` and as a :ref:`Data source <Data source>`.

 .. note::
-    Each :ref:`Research product <Research product>` must be associated with its publishing venue and its data source.
+    Each :ref:`Research product <Research product>` must be associated with its publishing :ref:`Venue <Venue>` and its :ref:`Data source <Data source>`.

 Properties
 ==========
-This section describes the metadata fields for the Data sources.
+This section describes the metadata fields for a :ref:`Data source <Data source>`.

 Local identifier
 ----
-:Description: Unique code identifiying the Data source in the SKG (if any, otherwise "stateless identifier").
+:Description: Unique code identifiying a :ref:`Data source <Data source>` in the SKG (if any, otherwise "stateless identifier").
 :Type: String
 :Use: Mandatory (1)